attributes, architecture, availability, CSI, stability, MT-Level, standard - attributes of interfaces

 To make reasonable risk assessments, developers need to know how likely an interface is to change in future releases.
 To aid developers in making these assessments, interface stability information is included on some manual pages for commands, entry-points, and file formats.

 The more stable interfaces can safely be used by nearly all applications, because Oracle Solaris will endeavor to ensure that these continue to work in future minor releases.
-Applications that depend only on Committed interfaces should reliably continue to function correctly on future minor releases (but not necessarily on earlier major releases).
+Applications that depend only on Committed interfaces should reliably continue to function correctly on future minor releases (but not necessarily on earlier releases).